- Go 88.1%

 Import commands:

-# Import existing directory
+# Custom data directory

 What happens during reindex:

-- Calculates MD5 hash (ETag) for each file
+-uid,-gid, and-modeto override ownership/group/mode for newly indexed files - Calculates MD5 hash (ETag) for each file

 - Detects content type from file extension

-- Preserves existing metadata (won't overwrite)
+- Preserves existing metadata (won't overwrite already-indexed files)

 Quick setup for existing files:

-# Create the structure
+# Create the bucket directory

-mkdir -p /mnt/storage/my-bucket/objects
+mkdir -p /mnt/storage/my-bucket

-# Copy or move your files
+# Copy or move your files directly into it

-cp -r /path/to/files/* /mnt/storage/my-bucket/objects/
+cp -r /path/to/files/* /mnt/storage/my-bucket/

 Output example: